-After four hours in a reclining position on a sleeper bus out of Ho Chi Minh City, we arrived in the seaside resort town of Mui Ne, Vietnam.
+After four hours in a reclining position on a sleeper bus out of Ho Chi Minh City, we arrived in the seaside resort town of Mui Ne.
 With the sun preparing to slumber, we hopped into a taxi bound for the well-known Red Dunes, approximately a 15-minute drive from central Mui Ne.

 A Vietnamese brother and sister duo with royal blue plastic toboggans in tow swiftly greeted us as we hopped out of the van.
 So began the negotiation process that is so common in Southeast Asia.